zbrooks442/gke-peering-event-function/README.md

 ## CloudFunction

 The cloudfunction executes a python script which in-turn adds the required peering.
 Python cloudfunctions require the code to either be in a .zip archive or directory stored in a repo or GCS bucket.
-The example uses a GCS bucket and zip file.
+The example uses a GCS bucket and zip file all built via terraform.

 ### Requirements